ganelson/inform/resources/Documentation/Writing with Inform.md

 > - if the row is a negative value or zero, a run-time problem is thrown;
 > - if the row exceeds the height of the grid, the cursor is allowed to occupy this off-the-bottom position, but any text printed there is thrown away without being displayed.

-Glk windows have two `number` properties, `rock number` and `glk window handle`: see the Glk reference documentation for what they mean. `glk window handle` is what the Glk spec calls the window ID, and it therefore exists only for open windows.
-A glk window has handle 0 if and only if it is closed.
+IO windows have two `number` properties, `rock number` and `glk window handle`: see the Glk reference documentation for what they mean. `glk window handle` is what the Glk spec calls the window ID, and it therefore exists only for open windows.
+An IO window has handle 0 if and only if it is closed.

+> [!NOTE]
+> The Z-machine supports very little of the above, so a project for the Z-machine cannot use it.
+There _is_ still a kind called `IO window`, but it is a fixed enumeration, not an abstract object: it has just two values, `main window` and `status window`.

 ## Pausing for keystrokes or commands